openedinc/callisto/README.md

 Parameters include:
 * actor_id - the ID of the assessment taker, e.g. "https://example.edu/user/554433"
-* action - what happened with the assessment, e.g."http://purl.imsglobal.org/vocab/caliper/v1/action#Paused"
+* action_name - what happened with the assessment, e.g."http://purl.imsglobal.org/vocab/caliper/v1/action#Paused"
 * object_id - the ID of the assessment, e.g. "https://A0501617.opened.com/assessment_bank/0235872d-636a-4467-94d0-5ab6842463ed/assessment/1094264"
 * generated_id - the ID of the assessment attempt, e.g. "https://example.edu/politicalScience/2015/american-revolution-101/assessment/001/attempt/5678/result
 * learning_objective - all GradeEvents for a particular learning objective, expressed as a CASE URL